 However, the data received indicates the discounts may bridge the competitiveness gap for the first five years of business development or expansion compared to the average annual rate for the region.
 From 2010 to 2019, the average annual electric rate in Kansas was 12% and 16% higher on average than the Region for Commercial and Industrial sector customers respectively.
-The discounted rates available through EDRs result depending on the specific location, effectively neutralizing Kansas' higher electric rates.
+The discounted rates available through EDRs result in an average discounts ranging from 15% to 20% depending on the specific location, effectively neutralizing Kansas' higher electric rates.
 However, there are two further considerations.
 The first is that utilities in the peer states also offer EDRs, and some of their discounts are larger than those offered by IOUs in Kansas.
-The second is that discounts are valid for five years, and this short timeframe might not be sufficient to entice business development in Kansas over the peer states due to nonenergy related factors.
+The second is that discounts are valid for five years, and this short timeframe might not be sufficient to entice business development in Kansas over the peer states due to non-energy related factors.